jenfi-eng/sshd-docker/README.md

 - `SSH_ENABLED` flag turns on/off sshd.
 Default: `false`
 - SSH wipes the environment - the trick is to [re-hydrate the session](https://stackoverflow.com/questions/34630571/docker-env-variables-not-set-while-log-via-shell) via `env | grep '_\|PATH' | awk...` in the `entry-point.sh`
+  - Change `_\|PATH` to capture the envs you need.
+Keep in mind you don't want all of them (some session ones do weird things to the terminal).
+Ideally all your envs have `_` in them.
+- Fargate does not let `HostPort` and `ContainerPort` be different.
+This means only one container can expose 22 at a time.
+Hard limitation.
+- Assumes you connect into your container to `root`.
 - Key management is not the point of this repo, manage your keys well please.
-- Assumes you connect into your container to `root`.
 - `sleep infinity` is [cool](https://stackoverflow.com/a/22100106/399632).

 ## Suggestions Welcome